British Transport Police: Spontaneous requirement outside natural jurisdiction

-A BTP constable may only use such powers if he believes on reasonable grounds that if he cannot do so until he secures the attendance of or a request from a local constable (as above), the purpose for which he believes it ought to be exercised will be frustrated or seriously prejudiced.
+A BTP constable may only use such powers if they reasonably believe that waiting for a local constable (as above) would frustrate or seriously prejudice the purpose of exercising them.

 The policing protocol between BTP and Home Office forces set outs the practical use of these extended powers.

-Cross-border powers

 Channel Tunnel Act 1987

 When policing the Channel Tunnel, BTP constables have the same powers and privileges as members of Kent Police when in France, and will also be under the direction and control of the Chief Constable of Kent.